mulllhausen/btc-inquisitor/README.md

     -x, --explain

-Explain what the program is doing.
+Explain what is going on.